 EXPERIMENTS: I came across this experiment a long time ago when I was seeking a large ‘stroller heater’ for the winter.
 I decided to dress them up warmer and do the experiment when they were older.

-So if rust needs water or moisture in the air, where do you think you should store a whole bunch of out of service airplanes?
+If rust needs water or moisture in the air, where do you think you should store a whole bunch of out of service airplanes?